 Looking at my feet, while never a pretty sight as my wife will attest to, there was nothing out of the ordinary.
-Just the usual abuse from years of abusing them climbing, hiking, running, and wearing boots for an excessive amount of time.
+Just the usual abuse from years of climbing, hiking, running, and wearing boots.

 No new calluses, no blisters forming, nothing to indicate pain in that spot.

-But despite all this, my big toe pain when squatting was a big pain in the a**.
+But despite all this, my big toe pain when squatting hurt.

 Find Out What Is Causing The Pain

-While I can obviously, squat with the big toe pain when squatting, I generally find it better to remove most distractions when moving heavyweights.
+While most of us can push through big toe pain when squatting, I generally find it better to remove most distractions when moving heavyweights.

 And, pain is normally an indicator of something not great going on.

 In addition, feet are complex and are used quite a bit.
-So.
-Pushing through is not an option long term.
+So, Pushing through is not a good lon-term option.
 Ask anybody that spends a lot of time on their feet, especially in austere environments, or long races and they’ll tell you, feet problems will make or break you.